suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/13-azure-openai.md

     - Experiment with models in a *playground*.
     - Manage model deployments and data.

-## Deploy a model for language generation
+### Task 3: Deploy a model for language generation

 To experiment with natural language generation, you must first deploy a model.